-Without further scientific accountability, it is accepted that the task of the child psychologist is to "treat" the child with "emotional disturbances", and it is summarily accepted that "the child with problems", as is the "adult with problems", is the domain of clinical child psychology.
-Thus, it is not strange that the psychologicalpsychiatric perspective still predominates in many instances, and that current orthopedagogics also is embedded in this perspective.
+Without further scientific accountability, it is accepted that the task of the child psychologist is to "treat" the child with "emotional disturbances", and it is summarily accepted that "the child with problems", as is the "adult with problems", is the domain of clinical child [and adult] psychology.
+Thus, it is not strange that the psychological-psychiatric perspective still predominates in many instances, and that current orthopedagogics also is embedded in this perspective.

-In practice, it happens fairly generally that children who find themselves in problematic educative situations are "studied psychologically" by persons who sre primarily trained as psychologists, and by means of psychological tests and measuring devices, after which psychological techniques and psychotherapeutic methods are applied to the child without considering his/her educative situation.
+In practice, generally it happens that children who are in problematic educative situations are "studied psychologically" by persons primarily trained as psychologists, and by means of psychological tests and measuring devices, after which psychological techniques and psychotherapeutic methods are applied to the child without considering his/her educative situation.
 Moreover, this practice has given rise to several misunderstandings, such as should the task of the pedagogical specialist merely be to instill norms and knowledge, while the psychiatrist, psychologist, or medical practitioner should take care of the child's basic "change in personality".
-In other words, the diagnostic task and therapy should be reserved for the psychologist, while the pedagogue only must be responsible for teaching.
+In other words, the diagnostic task and therapy should be reserved for the psychologist, while the pedagogue must be responsible only for teaching.

-The impression is created that the difficulty "is placed in the child", as it were, and, as such, can be isolated and indicated by the psycho-diagnostician.
-In practice, this usually works out such that the medical practitioner, psychiatrist, or psychologist does the diagnosis, and the pedagogue must "handle the remediation" as a prescription, in terms of a syndrome, or profile of figures derived from this expert's practice.
+The impression is created that the difficulty "is placed in the child", as it were and, thus, can be isolated and indicated by the psychodiagnostician.
+In practice, this usually works out such that the medical practitioner, psychiatrist, or psychologist does the diagnosis, and the pedagogue must "handle the remediation" as a prescription, in terms of a syndrome, or a profile of figures derived from this expert's practice.
 The task of how the child must now be handled is reserved especially for the pedagogue.

 The opinion that it is only a psychologist, or psychiatrist who can draw conclusions about the child's psychic life, must be vigorously rejected.
-Also, the argument that it is only a psychologist who might and can implement psychometric media ("tests") is a flagrant error of judgment because the orthopedagogue is also well-grounded in psychopedagogic knowledge by which he/she understands the child's psychic life; in addition, he/she is thoroughly schooled in the use of psychometric procedures with the help of which he/she is able to explore and evaluate the quality of actualization of aspects of the psychic life of the child-in-education.
+Also, the argument that it is only a psychologist who might and can implement psychometric media ("tests") is a flagrant error of judgment because the orthopedagogue is also wellgrounded in psychopedagogic knowledge, by which he/she understands the child's psychic life; in addition, he/she is thoroughly schooled in the use of psychometric procedures with the help of which he/she is able to explore and evaluate the quality of actualization of moments of the psychic life of the child-ineducation.

-It remains an open question how the psychologist or psychiatrist can understand and "influence" the child's "basic personality" without first considering his/her pedagogical relatedness because outside it, neither the essence of the child nor the actualization of his/her psychic life can be clearly understood.
+It remains an open question how the psychologist or psychiatrist can understand and "influence" the child's "basic personality" without first considering his/her pedagogic relatedness because outside it, neither the essence of the child nor the actualization of his/her psychic life can be clearly understood.

-It is stated unequivocally that no psychologis, as psychologist, can practice authentic orthopedagogic work, neither orthopedagogic evaluation nor pedotherapy, since he/she does not have the indispensable pedagogical schooling.
+It is unequivocally stated that no psychologist as psychologist, can practice authentic orthopedagogic work, neither orthopedagogic evaluation nor pedotherapy, since he/she does not have the indispensable pedagogical schooling.
 Therefore, strictly speaking, terms such as "child psychologist", or "pedologist" are problematic.
 Even when the phenomenological psychologist's area of study is considered, it has to do with the psychic life of a person in his/her situation.
-The situation of the child, as a person, always presumes, while he/she is a child, a pedagogical situation, and when his/her psychic life is studied, this should not occur outside his/her pedagogical situation.
-For this reason, only the pedagogical situation is the appropriate point of departure in studying the psychic life of the child.
+The situation of the child, while he/she is a child always presumes a pedagogic situation, and when his/her psychic life is studied, this should not occur outside his/her pedagogic situation.
+For this reason, only the pedagogic situation is the appropriate point of departure in studying the psychic life of the child.